Harrisonscott9970/Space-Explorer---Procedural-OpenGL-CW/README.md

 A scoring system tracks player progress during each run, providing measurable feedback for in-game actions.
 This introduces a clear sense of progression and reward without enforcing a fixed win condition.

 Procedural Variety as Replay Incentive
-Each playthrough generates a different number of planets with varied spatial configurations, ensuring non-repetitive gameplay and encouraging repeated sessions to achieve higher scores.
+Each playthrough generates a different number of planets with varied configurations, ensuring non-repetitive gameplay and encouraging repeated sessions to improve performance and achieve higher scores.
+Procedural replayability aligns with modern game design principles that emphasise player-driven exploration and intrinsic motivation, as described by Self-Determination Theory (Ryan & Deci, 2020).

 Exploration-Driven Gameplay
 Player movement and camera control prioritise free exploration, allowing players to optimise routes and decisions to improve their score rather than follow scripted objectives.

 Real-Time Visual Feedback
-Dynamic lighting, animated models, and responsive camera controls provide immediate feedback to player input, reinforcing immersion and engagement.
+Dynamic lighting, animated models, and responsive camera controls provide immediate feedback to player input, reinforcing immersion and sustaining player engagement during exploration.

 ## Technologies & Dependencies
 All libraries used are permitted by the module.